CRESYM/colib0.github.io/pages/models/HVDC/VSC/HVDCVSCphasor.md

 Where:
 - $$U$$ represents the voltage value at the PCC.it is limited to a minimum value to avoid divsion by zero.
 - The $$T_Q$$ time constant represents the dynamics of the voltage/reactive power control.
 - The $$I_q^{FRT}$$ represents the additional reactive current in case of fault or overvoltage on the AC side.
 It very much depends on the AC voltage value and gives a fast response to a large disturbance, giving then priority to the reactive current.
-It is representative of the grid reactive voltage support during a fault ride through as defined by the ENTSOE requirements in HVDC network code.
+It is compliant with the HVDC network code [[4]](#4)  and RfG [[5]](#5)  describing the HVDC VSC capability to provide fast fault current (FFC) at a connection point the grid.
+Reactive current injection during faults helps to both recovering the voltage during faults and to injecting enough current quickly enough for system protections to function reliably.

 ### Current limits:
 Active and reactive current limits are calculated in the model depending on the value of $$I_q^{FRT}$$.
 By default, the priority is given to the active power control side - i.e no fast reactive current injection ($$I_q^{FRT}=0$$) -, and the limits are given by the following equations: